SaiKeshav/simMIPS/README.md

 any instruction set and produce the corresponding binary output.
 The exact way to do this is in the code but a more detailed documentation is being developed.

-The program takes Factorial.asm as input and using the pseudoMIPS.dict encodes every instruction and gives the output Factorial.bin
+The program takes Factorial.asm as input and using the pseudoMIPS.dict encodes every instruction and gives the output Factorial.bin.
+The pseudoMIPS.dict contains the regular expressions corresponding to the actual instructions which will be uploaded soon.